 - Wind turbines can exist offshore or onshore, though most of the time they are placed in remote or rural areas because of noise created and because the room required for the spinning turbines is not well suited for urban environments.

-- Wind power has the same advantages of solar as far as its source being plentiful and completely renewable, with no harmful air or water pollution from its use.
-It is not as quiet as solar however, and many people complain about the aesthetics of a bunch of turbines being an eye sore or ruining an area’s natural beauty.
+- Wind power has the same advantages as solar as far as its source being plentiful and completely renewable, with no harmful air or water pollution from its use.
+It is not as quiet as solar, however, and many people complain about the aesthetics of a bunch of turbines being an eyesore or ruining an area’s natural beauty.
 While they might support wind power for the bigger picture of cleaner energy and lessening reliance on our dwindling supply of fossil fuels it becomes a case of a ” not in my backyard” sort of mentality.

-- Biomass refers to using biological material of living or once living organisms for energy.
+- Biomass refers to using the biological material for energy.
 It could be as simple as directly burning it for a heat source, like a log in a fireplace, or by converting it through various processes into some form of bio-fuel such as ethanol or biodiesel.